Off to College (But Not Really)

 With sister Diane (right) on Salem State campus.

 Living with my parents while attending college limited me, I think, in both positive and negative ways.
 On the positive side, I never developed a capacity for alcohol.
 On the first drink I get really quiet, and on the second one I fall asleep.
 That may have kept me out of trouble as a young adult.
-Onthe negative side, I didn't get the exposure to music that kids get in college dorms.
-Even though I had musical ability (in addition to singing, I sometimes wrote songs or created vocal arrangements), I learned the entire oeuvre of very few artists, and even today I own just twenty or fewer CDs.
+On the negative side, I didn't get the current exposure to music that kids get in college dorms.
+Even though I had musical ability (in addition to singing, I sometimes wrote songs or created vocal arrangements), I learned the entire oeuvre of very few artists, and even today my music collection is pretty small.

-After college I used my English degree as an advertising copywriter and newsletter editor.
+After college I lived in Boston and used my English degree as an advertising copywriter and newsletter editor.
 I wrote book and theater reviews for a local newspaper, and I submitted short stories and a children's book manuscript for publication, with no luck.
-In my late twenties, not very excited about the job I was working at, I enrolled in graduate school for creative writing at Boston University, even though it meant moving back into my parents' house to save money.
+In my late twenties, not very excited about the job I was working at, I enrolled in graduate school for creative writing at Boston University, even though that meant moving back into my parents' house to save money.

 I was in the BU library one afternoon reading psychology journals when I came across an article by Robert W. Firestone about people who hear internal voices that erode their self-esteem and incite them to suicide.
 I thought this phenomenon would be interesting to explore in a novel.
 The article became one of the germs of inspiration for The Opposite of Music.
 I continued to make notes for the novel over several years.